Skin Care for Acne-Prone, Combination, & Oily Skin

 Here’s a quick summary of this article:

 - Making Natural Moisturizer

 - Essential Oils for Face Care: Safety 101!

 - Oily Skin Care

 I’m Karen, and I’ve been working creatively with essential oils and natural products in clinical settings, and here at Aromatics International, for over 20 years.
 Focusing on the scientific properties of essential oils (and other natural products) helps me use them safely and successfully for all skin types.
 I love the magic that happens when all aspects of chemistry are considered!
 It’s a beautiful kind of alchemy.

-Before we jump in, I want to mention that drinking lots of water and eating a clean diet goes a long way for organic skin care, making sure skin has what it needs to glow from within.
+Before we jump in, I want to mention that drinking lots of water and eating a clean diet goes a long way for organic skin care and treating acne, making sure skin has what it needs to glow from within.